 Following the 9/11 attacks, governments all over the world realized the need for securing the entry of man and material across borders to safeguard their nations from external threats.
 The WCO, realizing the need to develop a common framework to facilitate international trade, drafted the SAFE Framework of Standards to Secure and Facilitate Global Trade.

 The flow of goods entering a country needs to be regulated, to safeguard national companies from predatory pricing practices and to protect intellectual property rights (IPR).
-Measures like antidumping and countervailing duty are effectively used to prevent shipment of cheap goods and inferior products.
-A total of $130 million was collected by CBP in antidumping/countervailing duties in 2009.
+Measures like antidumping and countervailing duty are effectively used to prevent the shipment of cheap goods and inferior products.
+CBP collected a total of $130 million in antidumping/countervailing duties in 2009.
 Nearly 8,000 intellectual property rights seizures have been made in the first half of 2010 alone in an attempt to reduce counterfeits and protect IPR.

 Imports are a primary source of revenue for most governments across the world.
 The U.S. Customs Service is the second largest source of revenue for the U.S. government, second only to the Internal Revenue Service.
 In 2009, around 31% of imported goods were dutiable, earning $29.5 billion in revenue for the government.
 This included collections from duties, fees and miscellaneous collections and taxes.
 Due to trade liberalization, the share of import tax to that of GDP is expected to rise for most nations.